-One block of fully elective time is available in both the G2 and G3 years.
+Three months of dedicated elective time is available in the G2 and G3 years, and there is the availability of an additional 3 months across the 3 years.
 Residents' full salary and benefits continue regardless of where the elective time is spent.
 Since all 8 core subspecialties of Internal Medicine are standard in the residency schedule, residents usually use this elective time for a wide variety of activities including gaining additional experience in non-Internal Medicine areas, working in a foreign country, or pursuing a clinical research project.

 Residents who are pursuing a possible subspecialty career have the option of expanding their elective time (1 additional block in the G1 year and 2 additional blocks in the G2 year) by replacing the two outpatient blocks and the neurology block with elective time.
 With counseling, residents use this time to pursue clinical research projects and additional clinical rotations in their selected field.
 These residents still receive all eight of the core subspecialty rotations plus the additional five elective blocks.
 See a list of previous electives below.